This blog may contain affiliate links. Read our disclosure policy for more info.

 It’s so fun seeing all the boats docked there and just generally taking in the sites.
 It’s busy in the summer, so there will be a lot of activity with boats coming and going and people just enjoying being out on the lake.

 If you’re in the mood for a little romance, this is also the best place in town to catch a gorgeous sunset!

 5. Visit Sylvan Star Cheese

 Okay, who does not love cheese?
 Pretty sure we all do!
 Especially when it’s as amazing quality as Sylvan Star Cheese.
-This family-owned farm makes award-winning gouda cheese and has been in operation in the area since 1995!
+This 6th generation family-owned farm are cheesemakers that create award-winning gouda cheese and has been in operation in the area since 1995!

 They are located just outside of Sylvan Lake on the way to Red Deer.
 The farm itself is available to tour, so you can go and learn about how the cheese is made.
 The best part, obviously, is trying some cheese and picking it up to go!
 They have their award-winning gouda (that is Lactose-free), but also mozzarella, cheddar, raclette, and so many more.

 Sylvan Star Cheese is open Monday to Saturday from 9 am to 5 pm.

 This farm-to-table cheese is out of this world, you can thank me later!

 If you’re looking for a little fun with the family, Lakeside Go-Karts & Mini Golf is the place to go!
 They’re located just beside the lake, a quick walk from downtown Sylvan Lake.